-Contributed ReStore inventory, construction materials, and property held for development and rehabilitation received by the Organization are recorded as contributed nonfinancial assets revenue with a corresponding increase to inventory.
+Contributed ReStore inventory and construction materials received by the Organization are recorded as contributed nonfinancial assets revenue with a corresponding increase to inventory.
 Contributed ReStore inventory is valued at the estimated retail value of similar items and is sold in the Organization's ReStore program.
-Contributed construction materials and property held for development and rehabilitation are valued at the estimated purchase price at the time of donation and is used in the Organization's homebuyer, home repair, and rental programs.
+Contributed construction materials are valued at the estimated purchase price at the time of donation and is used in the Organization's homebuyer, home repair, and rental programs.